 What Is Tobacco 21?

-Tobacco 21 is a national campaign taking a local approach to raising the tobacco sales age from 18 to 21 years of age.
-Currently, over 290 cities and five states have already raised the age to 21.
+Tobacco 21 is a national campaign to raise the tobacco sales age from 18 to 21 years of age.
+Currently, over 475 cities and 18 states including Ohio have already raised the age to 21.

 Why Raise the Age?

 - In Summit County, 1 in 4 kids (25%) in 9th - 12th grade has used e-cigarettes in the last 30 days.

 - Kids who use tobacco commonly get it from people between ages 18-20.

 - Youth addicted to nicotine are 7 times more likely to have a drug use disorder.